MathijsStam/RDW-Sensor-Research-Safety-Validation-Verification/ISO 26262-5 A Practical Guide for Hardware Safety in Automotive Systems.md

-# ISO 26262-5: A Practical Guide for Hardware Safety in # ISO 26262-5: A Practical Guide for Hardware Safety in Automotive Systems
+# ISO 26262-5: A Practical Guide for Hardware Safety in Automotive Systems

 ## List of Abbreviations
 | Abbreviation | Full Term                                |